 A three-judge panel of a federal appeals court rejected the case of a security guard at a Georgia hospital who sued when she was fired for being gay.

 The 11th Circuit U.S. Court of Appeals issued its ruling on Friday, agreeing with a lower court that claims of discrimination based on sexual orientation do not violate existing federal laws against gender bias.
-That means the case of Jameka Evans, fired from her job as a security guard at Georgia Regional Hospital in Savannah in 2013, still haven’t been fully heard in court.
+That means the case of Jameka Evans, fired from her job as a security guard at Georgia Regional Hospital in Savannah in 2013, still hasn’t been fully heard in court.

 Evans sued in 2015, arguing that the hospital violated Title VII of the Civil Rights Act of 1964 by discriminating against her on the basis of her sexual orientation and her nonconformity with gender norms and appearances.
 But in September 2015, a federal judge ruled that sexual orientation was not a protected class under Title VII and dismissed the lawsuit without holding a hearing.